integreat-io/integreat-transporter-http/README.md

   Value will be forced to strings
 - `authAsQuery`: When set to `true`, auth object will be included as query params.
 Use with care
-- `headers`: An object of key/value pairs use directly as request headers
+- `headers`: An object of key/value pairs use directly as request headers.
+It will be combined with the `headers` object on the `payload`.
 - `responseFormat`: Controls what format the body data is returned in. `base64` will encode the raw body buffer as base64, while `string` will simply return the body as a string.
 Default is `string`